pranay-code/energyintro/README.md

-# GridGuard: The Energy Domain Onboarding Portal
+# The Energy Odyssey: Energy Domain Onboarding Portal

-**GridGuard** is an interactive web application designed to educate new hires and enthusiasts about the complex world of the Energy Grid.
+**The Energy Odyssey** is an interactive web application designed to help new hires and enthusiasts get comfortable with the complex world of the Energy Grid.
 It takes users on a journey from the fundamental physics of energy to the economics of modern power markets.

 🔗 **Live Demo:** [https://pranay-code.github.io/energyintro/](https://pranay-code.github.io/energyintro/)